dirtman/ibapi/doc/grid.md

 # NAME

-ibapi alias add - create Infoblox Alias records
+ibapi grid - manage the Infoblox grid

 # USAGE

-- ibapi alias add &lt;options/args>
+- ibapi grid \[&lt;options>\] &lt;retart|ref>

 # DESCRIPTION

-The add command is used to create Infoblox Alias records.
-To create a single Alias record, a single hostname and target can be provided as command line arguments.
-Alternatively, a list of records to add can be specified in a file (see --filename).
+"ibapi grid" can be used to instruct Infoblox to restart any grid services that need to be restarted, generally due to pending updates that require a particular service, such as DHCP, is be restarted.

 # OPTIONS